 Experience one of the finest and most diverse collections of artwork in the country at the Toledo Museum of Art.
 Discover treasures ranging from ancient Egypt to contemporary art, including glass, sculpture, European and American painting, African and Asian art, graphic arts and decorative arts.

 Other highlights include the Sculpture Garden outside and the architecturally renowned Glass Pavilion, located across Monroe Street.
-The museum offers a number of temporary exhibitions each year, along many free programs including glass demonstrations, guided tours, weekly “It’s Friday” after-hours programming, hands-on children’s activities in the Family Center, and more.
+The museum offers a number of temporary exhibitions each year, along with many free programs like glass demonstrations, guided tours, weekly “It’s Friday” after-hours programming, hands-on children’s activities in the Family Center, and more.
 While you’re there, dine in the Museum Café and shop in the Museum Store and Collector’s Corner.

 Admission to the museum and most exhibits is free, though special exhibitions or events may require purchase of a ticket.

 The Toledo Zoo is recognized as one of the world’s most complete zoos, and one of the region’s top family destinations.
 It boasts over 6,000 mammals, fish, reptiles, amphibians, birds and invertebrates representing over 750 species.

 |The Toledo Zoo welcomed the pitter-patter of pachyderm feet, as Renee, the zoo's 32 yr. old African elephant gave birth to her second calf, a male weighing in at 225 lbs. on Fri., June 3rd.
 Her first offspring, Louie is now 8 yrs. old.
 (Toledo Zoo/Andi Norman)|